 The simple life of Old Florida in rare, pristine form

 I’m the rare local who will actually direct you to the boomerang-shaped barrier island in Apalachicola Bay, because around here, people mostly prefer that you not crowd onto Saint George Island's untarnished beaches.
-This is an Old Florida town sans chain stores or resorts (just two independent inns serve the island).
-Let the spring breakers blow past on their way to Panama City or Destin; you, the savvy explorer, are heading for Florida’s so-called Forgotten Coast, on the knobby elbow of Florida’s panhandle.
+But for those in the know, Florida’s so-called Forgotten Coast on the knobby elbow of the panhandle is Florida at its purest.

 Much of the “Big Bend” coastline between the Apalachicola and St. Marks Rivers is protected and undeveloped, preserving the unique character of the fishing villages -- and the beaches -- along US Highway 98.
 The emerald Gulf waters greet a wide and uncrowded beach of quartz sand so pristine, it audibly squeaks when you walk on it.
-Watch for coquinas, mini rainbow-colored bivalves that emerge with the surf and disappear into the sand as the waves recede.
-Opt for a fishing charter to catch your own seafood fix, or make a beeline for the grouper sandwiches (and rum runners) at the oceanfront Blue Parrot Café.
 A quick drive across the bay is the unexpectedly charming town of Apalachicola (“Apalach,” as the locals call it), the hub of Florida’s oystering industry, where some say the world’s best are harvested.
-Its tiny but impressive roster of seafood restaurants and Southern-accented boutiques are worth leaving the beach. -- Paul Jebara
+Its tiny but impressive roster of seafood restaurants and Southern-accented boutiques are worth leaving the beach, if only for a meal. -- Paul Jebara

 Thousand Islands, New York

-Start at Alex Bay -- it’s a tourist trap town, but it’s the best place to grab kayaks or hop a guided boat tour down the river.
-Ogle the lighthouses, Fort Henry, Kingston Penitentiary, the stately homes on Millionaires Row, and Boldt Castle —the 120-room, 5-building Gilded Age castle commissioned by George Boldt, the proprietor of the Waldorf Astoria.
+Start at Alex Bay, a tourist trap town that’s handy for rental kayaks and guided river tours.
+Ogle the lighthouses, Fort Henry, Kingston Penitentiary, the stately homes on Millionaires Row, and Boldt Castle -- the 120-room, 5-building Gilded Age castle commissioned by George Boldt, the proprietor of the Waldorf Astoria.
 Many of the islands are privately owned, but there are Airbnbs to be found, or you can reserve one of the two cabins on Gordon Island or Friendly Island, or camp out on Wellesley Island, which has a state park and its own lake. -- Melissa Locker

 Isle Royale National Park, Michigan